kmoran905/kmoran905/README.md

 - 🔭 I’m currently trying to break into the tech industry as a Software Developer
 - 📖 I’m an Audio Engineering 🎛️ graduate at Harris Institute and a Computer Programming 💻 graduate at Sheridan College
-- 🤹🏿 My interests are Frontend , Backend and Full Stack development
+- 🤹🏿 My interests are Software, Frontend , Backend and Full Stack development

 Programming Languages:
 JavaScript, Java, TypeScript, Python, SQL, CSS, C#, C